Raleigh Car Accident Statistics

 Distracted driving is problematic for all North Carolina drivers.
 While a fellow driver may be driving distracted, keeping a close lookout for distracted driving behaviors can prevent you from being hurt due to their negligence.

-Distracted driving behaviors to watch out for can include lane departure, swerving, visibly holding a phone, driving too fast or too slow, tailgating, sudden braking, and failure to use a turn signal, to name a few (via EverCare).
+Distracted driving behaviors to watch for include lane departure, swerving, visibly holding a phone, driving too fast or too slow, tailgating, sudden braking, and failure to use a turn signal, among others (via EverCare).

 Avoiding car accidents at all costs and protecting yourself and your family is always the best action to take.

-Please don't assume that the other driver sees you or that they will do the right thing.
+Please don't assume the other driver sees you or will do the right thing.
 Putting your life in the hands of someone else is never a good idea.

 What to do if you have been involved in a Raleigh Car Accident

-- Take photos of your bodily injuries when the accident first occurred and also throughout the healing process.
+7. Take photos of your bodily injuries at the scene of the accident and throughout the healing process.
 Pictures of injuries speak volumes!

 Also read: Twenty Steps to Take After a Raleigh Car Accident